-- Where possible, cardboard boxes can be made from recycled paper: though this is not easy to products are always transported and stored in cold and humid environments.
+- Use of recycled aluminium: some trays are already made of 30% recycled aluminium. - Where possible, cardboard boxes can be made from recycled paper: though this is not easy to implement in the food processing industry, where products are always transported and stored in cold and humid environments.